 Integrated Degree Program Requirements

-Up to nine hours of the following bridge courses may count in both the undergraduate degrees and the Master’s degree in Economics: ECON 481B, ECON 500B, ECON 502B, ECON 503B, ECON 504B, ECON 506B, or ECON 507B.
+Up to nine hours of the following bridge courses may count in both the undergraduate degrees and the Master’s degree in Economics: ECON 481B, ECON 500B, ECON 502B, ECON 503B, ECON 504B, ECON 506B, ECON 507B, or one 400B elective course in Economics.
 If taken after the undergraduate degree has been completed, those courses should not be taken with the “B” designator.

 ECON 500/500B Macroeconomic Theory and Policy (3)

 ECON 502/502B Macroeconomic and Growth Theory (3)

 ECON 503/503B Applied Price Theory (3)

 ECON 481G/B Mathematical Economic Techniques (3)